Thaar Al-Otaibi

-Thaar Al-Otaibi (ذعار العتيبي; born 25 August 1999) is a Saudi Arabian professional footballer who plays for Al-Hazem as a winger.
+Thaar Al-Otaibi (ذعار العتيبي; born 25 August 1999) is a Saudi Arabian professional footballer who plays for Al-Zulfi on loan from Al-Ula as a winger.

 Career

 Al-Otaibi began his career at the youth team of Al-Hilal.
 He signed a one-year contract with the option to extend for a further on 3 August 2019.
 On 3 November 2019, Al-Otaibi made his professional debut for Al-Hilal against Arar in the King Cup match, replacing Saleh Al-Shehri in the 63rd minute.
 On 28 January 2020, Al-Otaibi renewed his contract with Al-Hilal for a further two years and was immediately joined Al-Taawoun on a six-month loan.
 On 13 October 2020, Al-Otaibi joined Abha on loan.
 On 15 July 2021, Al-Otaibi joined Al-Hazem on a three-year contract.
+On 31 August 2023, Al-Otaibi joined Ohod on a three-year deal.
+On 7 January 2024, Al-Otaibi joined Third Division side Al-Ula.
+On 8 September 2025, Al-Otaibi joined Al-Zulfi on loan.